 Deciduous, Herbs, Shrubs

-These are aromatic shrubs with tiny flowers and a sparse growth habit.
-Native to warmer parts of North and South America.
-Provide good drainage.
+These are highly aromatic shrubs with tiny flowers and a sparse growth habit.
+They are native to the warmer parts of North and South America.
+All need good drainage.

 Grow among lower plants to hide its legginess; or locate it against a wall or fence and pinch-prune to create interesting tracery.
 Can also be trained into a standard and tolerates clipping into a hedge.
 In colder climates, grow it as a houseplant (pinch frequently) and let it spend warm months outdoors.